Buy the Books

 Putting heat under the cold facts of History

-Welcome to the website of Bicorn Books, publisher of the acclaimed Ties of Blood series of novels, written by Peter Youds.
+Welcome to the website of Bicorn Books, publisher of the acclaimed Ties of Blood series of novels, written by Peter Youds, and now the new series, The River Trilogy.

-STOP PRESS There are now nine novels in print (see titles, left) You can also get all of these books on Kindle via Amazon.
+STOP PRESS There are now ten Ties of Blood novels in print (see titles, left) You can also get all of these books on Kindle via Amazon.
 Click here for details.

 If you do read on Kindle, please don't forget to star-rate the books and maybe add a review.

-The Waterloo novel, A Battle Lost and Won, is now out, following The Dawn's Early Light, which featured the poorly-documented but fascinating WAR OF 1812 - burning of Washington, Canada saved, disaster for the British at New Orleans !
+The Waterloo novel, A BATTLE LOST AND WON (9) followed THE DAWN'S EARLY LIGHT (8), which featured the often poorly-documented but fascinating WAR OF 1812.
+This tale included the burning of Washington, Canada saved, disaster for the British at New Orleans!
 Like each title in the series, these books were published to mark the bicentenary of the events they portray.
+TAKE, BURN OR DESTROY breaks this pattern, dealing with events on three continents, 1805-7.

 Ties of Blood is an ambitious series which tells the story of the Peninsula, America and Waterloo through the adventures of an extraordinary cast of characters, real and imagined.
 As well as gripping descriptions of battles, sieges and skirmishes, the novels offer a unique insight into the everyday lives and loves of those who found themselves caught up in the struggle - men and women, soldiers and civilians.